ralph-groupscholar/website/ralph.md

+2026-02-05 20:54:33 — Iteration 27
+- Reviewed the current codebase and recent git history for context.
+- Captured a Playwright full-page screenshot of groupscholar.com; automation render still shows a massive mid-page blank gap.
+- Drafted a fresh set of creative follow-up tasks focused on render stability, section choreography, and editorial contrast.

 2026-02-05 20:53:10 — Iteration 26
 - Reviewed the current codebase and recent git history for context.
 - Captured a Playwright full-page screenshot of groupscholar.com; automation render still shows a large blank gap mid-page.